garvit2010/paheliya.com/README.md

 67. What goes up but never comes down?
 68.Answer:	Your age.
 69. David’s parents have three sons: Snap, Crackle, and what?
-70. David.
+70.Answer:	David.
 71. I am an odd number.
 Take away a letter and I become even.
 What am I?
-72. Seven.
-73. The person who makes it doesn’t need it.
-The person who buys it doesn’t use it.
-The person who uses it doesn’t see it or feel it.
-What is it?
-74. A coffin.
-75. I have four fingers and a thumb, but I’m not alive.
-What am I?
-76. A glove.
+72.Answer:A glove.
 77. What kind of room has no doors, walls, or windows?
-78. A mushroom.
+78.Answer:	A mushroom.
 79. How many seconds are in a year?
-80. Twelve.
+80.Answer:Twelve.
 January 2nd, February 2nd, March 2nd…
 81. What is the only word in the dictionary that is spelled wrong?
-82. Wrong.
+82.Answer:	Wrong.
 W-R-O-N-G.
 83. Which word becomes shorter when you add two letters to it?
-84. Short.
+84.Answer:	Short.
 85. What can you break without touching it?
-86. A promise.
+86.Answer:	A promise.
 87. Poor people have it.
 Rich people need it.
 If you eat it, you die.
 What is it?
-88. Nothing.
+88.Answer:	Nothing.
-45. I sometimes run, but I can’t walk.
+89. I sometimes run, but I can’t walk.
 What am I?
-46. A nose.
+90.Answer:	A nose.
-47. It can fill a room, but it takes up no space.
+91. It can fill a room, but it takes up no space.
 What is it?
-48. Light.
+92.Answer:	Light.
-49. What goes away as soon as you talk about it?
+93. What goes away as soon as you talk about it?
-50. Silence.
+94.Answer:	Silence.
-51. I can be bigger than you but weigh nothing at all.
+95. I can be bigger than you but weigh nothing at all.
 What am I?
-52. Your shadow.
+96.Answer:	Your shadow.
-53. What starts with T, ends with T, and has T inside it?
+97. What starts with T, ends with T, and has T inside it?
-54. A teapot.
+98.Answer:	A teapot.
-55. I have a head, but I have no brain.
+99. I have a head, but I have no brain.
 What am I?
-56. Lettuce.
+100.Answer:	Lettuce.

 1   Riddle: I’m tall when I’m young, and I’m short when I’m old.
 What am I?
 Answer: A candle